aprilyao-01/Summer23/fastapi-postgresql/sql_app/readme.md

 - `Put` -> `U`: to update data.
 - `Delete` -> `D`: to delete data.

+## Response Model
+A parameter of the "decorator" method (get, post, etc) not of *path operation function*.
+It receives **a** Pydantic model or a **list** of Pydantic models, like `List[Item]`.

+FastAPI will use this `response_model` to:
+- Convert the output data to its type declaration.
+- Validate the data.
+- Add a JSON Schema for the response, in the OpenAPI path operation.
+- Will be used by the automatic documentation systems.
+- **Most importantly**: will limit the output data to that of the model.
+Kinda like `SELECT * FROM myview` no need to specify columns.

 ## Relationship Patterns in SQLAlchemy
 |   |O - M|M - O|O - O|M - M|
 |---|-----|-----|-----|-----|